obsidianmd/obsidian-help/en/Import notes/Import from Microsoft OneNote.md

 ## Troubleshooting

-We try to make the importing experience as smooth as possible, but sometimes, you may hit some issues.
-This section will help you with the most common issues.

-### No sections or Notebooks appear
+### No sections or notebooks appear

-First, make sure that the Notebooks you're trying to import are synced to OneDrive and visible in OneNote Web.
-They must be owned by you (shared Notebooks written by others are unsupported).
+Make sure that the notebooks you're trying to import are synced to OneDrive and visible in OneNote Web.
+They must be owned by you (shared notebooks written by others are unsupported).

-If a specific section is missing, make sure it's not a locked section – those are invisible without removing the lock first.
+If a specific section is missing, make sure it's not a locked section — those are invisible without removing the lock first.

 ### Imported notes are empty or missing content

-This issue may appear on some rarely used notebooks.
+This issue may occur on notebooks that you rarely use.
+To solve the issue follow these steps:

-1. Open **[OneNote Web](https://onenote.com/notebooks)** in your browser.
+1. Open [OneNote Web](https://onenote.com/notebooks) in your browser.
 2. **Right click** on the Notebooks which are missing content.
-3. Select **"Export Notebook"** from the menu.
+3. Select **Export Notebook** from the menu.
 4. **Unzip** the file you've just downloaded into a folder.
-5. Upload your OneNote notebooks **[here](https://www.onenote.com/notebooks/exportimport?toImport=true)**.
+5. Upload your OneNote notebooks [here](https://www.onenote.com/notebooks/exportimport?toImport=true).
-6. Reopen **Obsidian Importer** and try importing again
+6. Open **Obsidian Importer** and try importing again

 If you've followed these tips and your issue remains unresolved, it's possible that there is a temporary problem with Microsoft servers.
-In such cases, please wait a few minutes and try again.
-If the issue persists even after some time has passed, please open an **issue in the [Obsidian Importer GitHub repository](https://github.com/obsidianmd/obsidian-importer/issues)**.
+If that's the case, wait a few minutes and try again.
+If the problem persists, please open an issue on the [Obsidian Importer GitHub repository](https://github.com/obsidianmd/obsidian-importer/issues).

 ## Privacy